codatio/codat-docs/docs/integrations/bank-feeds/xero-bank-feeds/xero-bank-feeds-setup.md

 description: "Set up our integration with Xero Bank Feeds"
 ---

-Before you can push bank feeds to Xero, you need to set up the [Xero accounting integration](/integrations/accounting/xero/accounting-xero) in the Codat Portal.
+Before you can write bank feeds to Xero, you need to set up the [Xero accounting integration](/integrations/accounting/xero/accounting-xero) in the Codat Portal.

 This article explains how to: